Ch. 3 "Rockin' Around The Clock"

 Televisions were also becoming more common in Michigan homes during the 1950s.
 Even though there were only two or three channels available at this time, later teen programs such as American Bandstand as well as popular prime-time variety fare, including The Ed Sullivan Show and Texaco Star Theater, became important showcases for the new breed on rock and roll artists.

 In 1953, Haley’s recording of “Crazy Man, Crazy” had the distinction of being the first rock and roll single to reach the Billboard pop charts.
-That same year saw James Dean appear in Glory in the Flower, one of his early roles in an episode of the CBS-TV series Omnibus.
-His performance as a disaffected youth was similar to the role Dean would later become famous for in Rebel Without A Cause.
+That same year saw James Dean appear in Glory in the Flower on an episode of the CBS-TV series Omnibus.
+It was one of his early roles, and his performance as a disaffected youth was similar to the character Dean would later become famous for in Rebel Without A Cause.
 The summer program was also notable for featuring Haley’s “Crazy Man, Crazy”, thereby becoming the first dramatic TV show to feature rock and roll.

 Bill Haley and His Comets recorded “Rock Around The Clock” for Decca Records in 1954.
 It was a Top 40 hit when it was first released, but it was soon eclipsed by his follow-up single, a cover of the Big Joe Turner R&B hit “Shake, Rattle & Roll”, which reached # 7 on the Billboard chart.
 Haley’s version of “Shake, Rattle & Roll” sold a million copies worldwide, and it became the first rock and roll song to enter the British singles chart.
 Listen to "Shake, Rattle & Roll" https://www.youtube.com/watch?v=8B7xr_EjbzE

 In 1955, “Rock Around The Clock” was used in an opening segment of the film Blackboard Jungle starring Glenn Ford.
 It was selected by chance when the producers of the film were looking for a song that young people might listen to.
 It was picked from a collection of records supplied by Glenn Ford’s son, Peter.
-Thanks to its use in the film, “Rock Around The Clock” became an anthem of 1950s rebellious youth.
-It also became the first rock and roll song to reach # 1 on Billboard’s Hot 100 in 1955 when it was re-released as a single.
+Thanks to its use in the film, “Rock Around The Clock” was transformed into an anthem of 1950's rebellious youth.
+It also became the first rock and roll song to reach # 1 on Billboard’s Hot 100 in 1955 after it was re-released as a single.